PsStormware/KeePassTeamViewerAndRustDesk/README.md

 Installation

-Put this files into your KeePass plugins folder and restart Keepass.
+Put the "Newtonsoft.Json.dll", "TVundRD.dll" and "TVundRD.Json" files into your KeePass plugins folder and restart Keepass.